Wednesday, September 6, 2023

 ...........................................................................................................................................................................

-The fourth one is my favorite: a member of the Red-Shield society (also Bull Soldiers).
+The fourth one is my favorite: a member of the Red-Shield society (also Bull Soldiers or Buffalo Warriors).

 Typical society regalia is his shield (painted red) with the buffalo bull's tail still atached and his headdress of buffalo skin with horns.
 Warriors of this society used to arm themselves with spears, like this one.
 They painted their bodies and the headdress' horns red.